 ● A new job or increased income for the custodial parent

 ● Moving in closer proximity to the custodial parent’s extended family

 Contact the Holman Law Firm

 If you and your child/children’s parent cannot seem to come to an agreement regarding relocation, you should reach out to an attorney to help you through the process.
 The Holman Law Firm is committed to providing the best legal service in Pensacola, Destin, Pace and Cantonment, FL in a variety of legal areas including Family Law and Personal Injury.
 We will represent your interests so you can continue your relationship with your children, even if they no longer live with you or near you.
-Please call us at 850-435-6909 for a free initial consultation.
+Please call us at our office for a free initial consultation.